 Pineapples are arguably one of the prettiest fruits available; their name was given by European explorers who discovered them in America and thought they had a strong resemblance to pine cones.
 The flowered buds on pineapples are actually a byproduct of the cluster of berries that then fuse around the core and become the juicy part we eat.
 It takes the fruit three years to mature, but it’s well worth the wait given all the positive benefits it offers:

 Strawberries are a mystery fruit—in fact, some might say they’re not a fruit at all, but rather an enlarged receptacle of a flower that belongs to the rose family.
 Strawberries are the only “fruit” to wear their seeds on the outside, and nearly 200 small seeds are in every single one.
 They’re great for making smoothies or ice cream and other dessert recipes, which are made even sweeter by all the great health benefits:

-Summertime is when most fruits are in season, and purchasing fresh fruit is quite easy.
+Summertime is when there is more fruit in season, and purchasing fresh fruit is quite easy.
 Buying local or from farmers’ markets during this time of year is the best option for the tastiest and most nutrient-dense fruit.

 Few things say “summer” quite like fresh watermelon.
 It’s a cousin to other seasonal produce like cucumbers as well as fall staples like pumpkin and squash since it has a thick outer skin.
 In fact, one of the first cookbooks for sale in the States in 1776 offered a recipe for pickled watermelon rinds.
 While watermelons are about 92 percent water, the rest of what makes up this fruit is important for your health, too.